slackapi/bolt-js/docs/_tutorials/getting_started.md

 To enable events for your app, start by going back to your app configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
 Click **Event Subscriptions** on the left sidebar.
 Toggle the switch labeled **Enable Events**.

 You'll see a text input labeled **Request URL**.
-The Request URL is a public endpoint where Slack will send HTTP POST requests about the events you specify.
+The Request URL is a public URL where Slack will send HTTP POST requests about the events you specify.

 > ⚙️We've collected some of the most common hosting providers Slack developers use to host their apps [on our API site](https://api.slack.com/docs/hosting)